 The benefits of a robust and productive river system extend well beyond the river bank.
 While some of these benefits are easy to see, others are less so.
 But all are critically important to the future of our river communities – plant, animal and human.

-Environmental water is an important tool to ensure these natural systems survive and thrive for the benefit of all.
+Water for the environment is an important tool to ensure these natural systems survive and thrive for the benefit of all.

-What is the role of water for the environment?
+The role of water for the environment

 Water for the environment helps to restore a more natural flow regime to rivers, creeks and wetlands.